4.67 from 15 votes

 • It uses canned cherries to remove tons of prep work (and a nice tang to the sauce!).

-• There are several pantry staples in this recipe and it’s a breeze to prepare.
+• This recipe has several pantry staples, and it’s a breeze to prepare.

-• The combination of the buttery cake batter and zingy sauce makes it a dessert to remember!
+• The buttery cake batter and zingy sauce make it a dessert to remember!

 Ingredients